—–BEGIN PGP SIGNED MESSAGE—–

 No forms are available for this purpose. - Safeguarding of liability

-Although all precautions are taken in the preparation of the information disclosed in the Internet portal or through distribution lists, CSIRT.UMinho assumes no responsibility for errors or omissions, or for damages resulting from the use of this information.
+Although all precautions are taken in the preparation of the information disclosed in the Internet portal or through distribution lists, CSIRT-SPMS assumes no responsibility for errors or omissions, or for damages resulting from the use of this information.

 —–BEGIN PGP SIGNATURE—–